CORNISH PASTY ASSOCIATION MAKES STATEMENT ON EUROPE

 The Cornish Pasty Association has today made a statement supporting Britain remaining in the European Union.

 The Association, made up of Cornish pasty producers of all sizes from across Cornwall, has been asked numerous times about the impact of a possible exit from the EU on the protection of the Cornish pasty name.
-The Association’s board recently decided that, after working so hard for so many years to gain recognition for the Cornish pasty through the EU Protected Food Names scheme, it would be wholly inappropriate for it to support anything that could potentially impact on that status.
+The Association’s board recently accutane without prescription, after working so hard for so many years to gain recognition for the Cornish pasty through the EU Protected Food Names scheme, it would be wholly for it to support anything that could potentially impact on that status united states.

-Speaking on behalf of the Cornish Pasty Association, Chairman Jason Jobling commented, “As an organisation that has benefitted from the EU protected food names system, and no clear evidence available to demonstrate that Brexit would enable that protection to continue, the CPA supports Britain remaining in the EU and being able to participate in that system.”
+Speaking on behalf of the Cornish Pasty, Chairman Jason Jobling commented, “As an organisation that has benefitted from the EU protected food names system, and no clear evidence available to demonstrate that Brexit would enable that protection side effects to continue, the CPA supports Britain remaining in the EU buying accutane and being able to participate in that system.”

-Statement issued by the Cornish Pasty Association on 3rd June 2016.
+Statement issued by the Cornish Pasty on 3rd June 2016.

-For enquiries and interview requests, please contact Cornish Pasty Association:
+For enquiries and interview requests, please contact Cornish Pasty:

 Briefing notes regarding the Cornish Pasty Association and the EU referendum

-- PGI is one of three European Union designations to protect regional foods that have a specific quality, reputation or other characteristics attributable to that area.
-It acts like a Trade Mark and stops manufacturers from outside of a region copying a regional product and selling it as that regional product.
+- PGI is one of three European Union designations to birth defects protect regional foods that have a specific quality, reputation or other attributable to that area.
+It acts like a Trade Mark and stops from outside of a region copying a regional product and selling it as that regional product.

-- The CPA believes that the EU’s mechanism for protecting food names is one that helps to protect the consumer from being misled and protects and promotes the integrity of genuine regional speciality foods and drinks.
+- The CPA believes that the EU’s mechanism for protecting food names is one health care that helps to protect the consumer from being misled and protects and promotes the integrity of genuine regional foods and drinks.

 - From the number of enquiries and observations the CPA receives on a regular basis, it is clear that the Cornish pasty is highly regarded and has a loyal customer following who want to see the genuine Cornish pasty’s integrity protected.